romanozamoth/qa-tests-cypress/README.md

 ├── package.json        # Project dependencies

 └── README.md           # Project documentation
 ```
--->

 ## 🚀 Getting Started

-To run this project locally:
+To run this project locally, you need to install [NodeJS](https://nodejs.org/pt) and follow the steps:

 #### Clone the repo